Parvovirus B19: Transmission

 The virus is primarily spread by infected respiratory droplets; however, blood-borne transmission has also been reported.
 The secondary attack risk for exposed household persons is about 50%, and about half of that for classroom contacts.
 Transmission can happen from a mother that has B19V infection during pregnancy.
 The baby can get infected by bloodstream and therefore develop a severe anemia.

 Infectivity and symptoms

 Two out of ten infected people do not experience any symptoms but are still highly infective.
-The B19V infection starts with flu-like symptoms consisting fever, headache, runny nose, sore throat, joint pain and rash.
+The B19V infection starts with flu-like symptoms consisting of fever, headache, runny nose, sore throat, joint pain and rash.
 Symptoms begin some six days after exposure (between 4 and 28 days, with the average being 16 to 17 days) and last about a week.
 The rash that children experience will appear after few days after the initial symptoms and can spread all over the body.

 Infected patients with normal immune systems are contagious before becoming symptomatic, but probably not after.
 Individuals with B19 IgG antibodies are generally considered immune to recurrent infection, but reinfection is possible in a minority of cases.
 About half of adults are B19-immune due to a past infection.

 Immunocompromised patients (organ transplant, HIV etc.) are prone to complications that affect the nerves, joints or bloodstream.